Tuesday 24th July 1984

 Beet traffic wagons stored at Limerick Junction.

-079 leaves the Junction with a Dublin to Cork express.
+079 leaves the Junction with the 08.40 Dublin to Tralee express.

-036 leaves Limerick Junction heading towards Cork with a loaded train of bagged fertilsiser.
+036 leaves Limerick Junction heading towards Cork with a loaded train of bagged fertiliser.

 The south end bay platform.
 This was often used when connections were being made between northbound trains and trains for Waterford or Limerick to avoid passengers having to make a long walk along the platform to the north end bay.

-Looking north: on the left the Limerick bay platform and on the right the main line platfoem, then the two through roads and the old locomotive shed.
+Looking north: on the left the Limerick bay platform and on the right the main line platform, then the two through roads and the old locomotive shed.

 The north end junction with the Limerick line to the left.
 The flat crossing between the direct Limerick to Waterford and the main Dublin to Cork line can be seen just to the right of the signal box and the semaphore signal controlling this is to the left of the box.

 Looking towards Cork with the Limerick bay and the 'back road' on the right.

 The locomotive release points and station canopy looking towards Cork.